-We recommend that as part of validating your code changes, after making the required changes in your code, you file your application code and kernel class changes into an empty 3.3.5 installation, prior to performing the full upgrade.
-This will allow you to test your code changes in the 3.3.5 environment before undergoing the full application upgrade.
+We recommend that as part of validating your code changes, after making the required changes in your code, you file your application code and kernel class changes into an empty 3.4 installation, prior to performing the full upgrade.
+This will allow you to test your code changes in the 3.4 environment before undergoing the full application upgrade.

 After verifying your application code changes, you should perform a pilot upgrade of your application, including the required modifications to application objects.
-This will allow you to uncover any issues prior to converting your production system.

-The following list summarizes the steps necessary to perform the upgrade to GemStone/S 64 Bit version 3.3.5.
+The following list summarizes the steps necessary to perform the upgrade to GemStone/S 64 Bit version 3.4.